k6zma/CavitationBubbles/README.md

 ## Neural Network

-ResNet50V2 with batch normalization was used to create a neural network.
-ResNet50V2 is a convolutional neural network that has 50 depth layers.
+VGG19 with batch normalization was used to create a neural network.
+VGG19 is a convolutional neural network that has 19 depth layers.
 These architectures have been trained on more than 1 million images from the ImageNet database and are able to classify more than 1000 types of objects in images (computer accessories, animals, plants, chemical elements, vehicles, air transport, bacteria, etc.).
-For this study, a neural network was created with two outputs: convolutional for images and linear for tables, and then these two outputs were combined into one.

 ## Сonclusions